braingeneers/piphys/README.md

 --------
 ## Overview

+Piphys is an inexpensive open source neurophysiological recording platform based on Raspberry Pi.
+It is easily accessed and controlled via a standard web interface through Internet of Things (IoT) protocols.

+Piphys modules can be used in a fleet to enable long-term observations of neural development, organization, and activity at scale.

 ## Design Files

-### Circuit Board Design Files
+### Hardware
+- Raspberry Pi expansion circuit board for and Intan RHD2000 bioamplifier chip.
+- Electrode adapter circuit board for Axion CytoView MEA Plate.

-PCB source designs, documentation, and files manufacturing are in `./Hardware/`
+Source files, documentation, and files for manufacturing are in [`./Hardware`](https://github.com/braingeneers/piphys/Hardware).

 ### Mechanical
-CAD files in for the electrode plate holder are in `./AxionPlateHolder/`
+CAD files in for the electrode plate holder are in [`./Mechanical/AxionPlateHolder`](https://github.com/braingeneers/piphys/AxionPlateHolder).

 ```
 AxionPlateHolder_CNC_ClampTop_Aluminum